callpraths/cshannon/README.md

 * end-to-end decode:
   * Using the coding scheme included in the input, complressed stream is decoded back to source token stream, and then to source text via Tokenizerrr.

+## Extra credit

+* Learn about micro-benchmarks.
+Write some, make it faster!
+* Leran about fuzz testing.
+Write some, find bugs!